chef/cookstyle/docs/cops_chefdeprecations.md

 --- | --- | ---
 Enabled | No | All Versions

 The beta Audit Mode for Chef Infra Client was removed in Chef Infra Client 15.0.
 Users should instead use InSpec and the audit cookbook.
-See https://www.inspec.io/ for more informmation.
+See https://www.inspec.io/ for more information.

 ### Examples